haapjari/haapjari/README.md

 ### 👋

-- Long-Life Nerd.
+- Nerd.
 Contributing on Data-Intensive Applications and playing with Go.

 ---